The best alternatives to Facebook ads

-Brave is uniquely suited for Web3 advertising because its ad model puts privacy first, and fairly compensates users for their participation.
+Brave is uniquely suited for private advertising because its ad model puts privacy first, and fairly compensates users for their participation.
 Through the privacy-focused Brave browser, users can choose which types of ads they want to see, if any.
 And when users do opt in, they receive a portion of the ad revenue as compensation for their attention.
 Brave’s revolutionary new ad ecosystem gives users real autonomy, and respects their privacy whether they opt in or out of receiving ads.
-Answering users’ call for data autonomy, Brave has amassed 60 million MAU in only five years.
+Answering users’ call for data autonomy, Brave has amassed more than 63 million MAU.

 Brave’s ad units include:

-- Full-page sponsored images in new tabs in the browser
+- Full-page sponsored images in new browser tabs

 - Image and text cards in the Brave News feed

-And because you must opt in to view some of these ad units, Brave users are significantly more engaged and more likely to click through on ads.
+And because Brave’s user-base has taken such clear steps to avoid Big Tech, they’re significantly more engaged and more likely to click through on ads they see in the privacy-preserving Brave Browser and Brave Search.
 Push notifications, for example, have a $20 CPM, with an exceptional 8% CTR to match.

 And Brave users are unique.
 They’re frontline tech users who care about privacy.
-They understand (and use) Web3, blockchain, crypto, and NFTs.
+They understand (and use) Web3.
 And they’re largely unreachable anywhere else: They use ad blockers, and they stray away from paid television and most social media.